openframeworks/ofBook/chapters/animation/chapter.md

 }
 ```

 In this example a red circle moves from the left to the right on the screen.
-The vertical position (`xpos`) is an integer and gets set to 5 as the inital value in `setup()`.
+The vertical position (`xpos`) is an integer and gets set to 5 as the initial value in `setup()`.
 The `update()` function always adds 2 to the `xpos` variable and stores the new value until it becomes larger than the screen width (`ofGetWidth()`), then the vertical position gets reset.
 The `draw()` function reads the value stored in the variable `xpos` and draws the red circle accordingly.

 ### Frame rate